SumiSastri/dev-blogs/docs/programming-database-design/part6-ERDs-mapping-rules.md

 _Tables: Create 3 tables.
 Link table is a child of the other 2 tables and carries FKs and link table has a PK that is compound or composite_

 A compound key taking the primary keys of both entities and using them in the linking entity to create a PK-FK-FK relationship.
 The primary key of the third link entity takes the 2 primary keys of the entities in the many-to-many relationship and they become foreign keys in the third entity in a composite key PK-FK-FK.

+## Recursive relationships

+Recursive relationships show hierarchy in an entity.
+The table should represent this relationship by identifying a primary key and a foreign key
+_Tables:_ I table with PK-FK

+Eg; A staff member is a teacher and head of department.
+The table staff would have Staff_ID as the PK and the teacher's role as the FK in the table.

 ## Specialisation, Generalisation disjoints and overlaps_